Skip to content

 • Number of shots to use.

-• Transpilation options - You can set the transpilation level (and whether to transpile or not) in the Classiq executor by setting the transpile_to_hardware field (shown as the "Transpilation Option" field in the IDE execution page).
-For more information on the traspilation levels see quantum program transpilation.
+• Transpilation options.
+You can set the transpilation level (and whether or not to transpile) in the Classiq executor by setting the transpile_to_hardware field (shown as the "Transpilation Option" field in the IDE execution page).
+For more information on the transpilation levels, see quantum program transpilation.

 Choose backend preferences

-You can select more than one backend to run on, but note that a maximum of five hardwares can be selected at a time.
+You can select more than one backend on which to run, but note that a maximum of five backends can be selected at a time.

 Optionally configure more execution preferences in the "Execution Configuration" window: